kevinsbarnard/mesobot-calib/README.md

 ```bash
 ./stereo_calib -l calib/left -r calib/right -w 9 -h 6 -length 0.0225 -thresh 1.4 -check
 ```

+### Output
+The calibration information and settings will be placed into `calib_settings.yml`.
+Maps for OpenCV's remap function will be placed into `undistort_maps.yml`.

 ### Options
 There are a variety of options available for the calibration process.
 Of them, only `-l`, `-r`, `-w`, `-h`, `-length`, and `-thresh` are required for the program to function.